Overview

 Reason:

-The Windows server where EC service was installed had PowerShell Profile ($PSHOME\Profile.ps1) configured for All Users and all Hosts and as a result, every PowerShell script executed by EC to perform those operations has unwanted data from the PowerShell profile.
+The Windows server where EC service was installed had a PowerShell Profile ($PSHOME\Profile.ps1) configured for All Users and all Hosts, and as a result, every PowerShell script executed by EC to perform those operations has unwanted data from the PowerShell profile.
 A PowerShell profile script runs as a startup script when PowerShell starts, interactive or non-interactive.
-For more details, please refer to the below link.
+For more details, please refer to the link below.

 Solutions: